 And HPB, in the posthumously published “The Duty of the True Occultist toward Religions” remarks that, “The student of Occultism must belong to no special creed or sect, yet he is bound to show outward respect to every creed and faith, if he would become an Adept of the Good Law.”

-OTHER ARTICLES ABOUT THE ULT AND ITS WORK: The Four Branches of the Theosophical Movement, The United Lodge of Theosophists, On Anonymity and Impersonality, The Man Who Rescued Theosophy, The Commitment of the ULT, What it means to be an Associate of the ULT and The Theosophical Society is Disloyal to Theosophy.
+OTHER ARTICLES ABOUT THE ULT AND ITS WORK: The Four Branches of the Theosophical Movement, The United Lodge of Theosophists, On Anonymity and Impersonality, The Man Who Rescued Theosophy, The Commitment of the ULT, and What it means to be an Associate of the ULT.